 But that can cost a lot more money than you need to spend for a simple job.
 So, we’ll teach you how to paint a door without brush marks.
 It’s an easy task if you know how to do it right.

-- Clean the surface of dust with a dry cloth.
+- Sand the door to remove blemishes and clean the surface with a dry cloth.

 Best Paint for a Smooth Finish